Mixbook/mixbook_http_client.ts/README.md

 ## mixbook-http-client

-HTTP client for a browser and NodeJS apps.
+Composable HTTP client for browser and NodeJS apps.

 ### Usage